Please join us for the November German Interest Group meeting

 This will be a Zoom only meeting (as will be the remaining fall and winter meetings).

-Mark your calendar now: a reminder with the Zoom link will follow for members.
+Mark your calendar now: a reminder with the Zoom link will follow.

 Future meetings: first Monday of the month